smblott-github/podrecast/README.md

 For me, two reasons:

 - Podcast loudness varies substantially across feeds.
-Some can be too load, some too quiet.
+Some can be too loud, some too quiet.
 And I don't want to fiddle with the volume for each new podcast.
 Post-processing with [MP3Gain](http://mp3gain.sourceforge.net/) can balance the loudness of podcast files, making all podcasts sound equally loud.

-- In the EU, there a rules governing the maximum volume which consumer devices, such as smart phones, can generate through headphones.
+- In the EU, there are rules governing the maximum volume which consumer devices, such as smart phones, can generate through headphones.
 In a noisy environment (for me, that's when cycling) the mandated volume can be too low, particularly for spoken podcasts.
 Again,